-2 On-line Surveys
+2 On-Line Surveys

-In an on-line survey, a subject sits in front of a computer. that is running the survey software.
+In an on-line survey, a subject sits in front of a computer.
+Generally, this means bringing the subject to the computer that is running the survey software.
 At the time the subject has been told to complete the on-line survey, the survey software is run and it asks the subject questions.
 The subject uses a keyboard or mouse to answer the questions.
 The software records the subject's answers in a data file.
 After that subject has completed the survey, the software can report those answers.
 After all the subjects have been run, software can report various compilations of the data set, and provide various analyses of an individual subject, a sub-set of subjects, the entire group, or comparisons between various sub-groups.
 Over time, a series of on-line surveys can be compiled, and the data may be compared in various ways (such as longitudinally).